 We grow a wide variety of vegetables, along with strawberries, raspberries, and blueberries.
-Our apple, pear and plum orchard went in the ground in the spring of 2016, began to produce some beautiful apples in 2018, and should be fully productive by 2020.
+Our apple, pear and plum orchard went in the ground in the spring of 2016, began to produce some beautiful apples in 2018, and is moving steadily toward full productivity.
 The orchard is made up of a mix of heirloom varieties, cider apples, and traditional favorites like Honeycrisp and Northern Spy.
 It is one of only a handful of organic orchards in New York and the only one in Oneida County!

 My farming practices focus on soil health.
 To work a small plot of land year after year requires a lot of attention to fertility, soil tilth, and erosion control.
 Humans have been farming for more or less 10,000 years and most of that time has been marked by shifting agriculture, where plots are used for a time, then left fallow for many years to recover fertility.
 That’s fine for a time when we lived at relatively low population densities; but of course 7 billion people (and exponentially growing) demands something different.
 One answer is the application of annual fossil fuel-based soil amendments to prop up an otherwise poor-condition soil.
 Another is to use crop rotations, rest periods, natural compost, and nitrogen-fixing cover crops to maintain high soil fertility even while maintaining high intensity farming.
 In a nutshell, that is the dividing line between organic and conventional agriculture.